DataDog/documentation/content/en/network_monitoring/performance/network_page.md

 ## Queries

 To refine your search to traffic between particular endpoints, aggregate and filter your network aggregate connections **with tags**.
 You can select tags for the client and server using the search bar at the top of the page.
-The client is where the connection originated from, and the server is where the connection was sent to.
+The client is where the connection originated, and the server is where the connection was sent to.

 **NEW DIAGRAM**